diecknet/diecknet-blog/content/en/posts/2022/2022-07-21-Azure-AD-Connect-Staging-mode-PowerShell.md

 ## Summary - Full Code Snippets

-After we gathered all these informations, we can create or own short PowerShell Code Snippets to check/enable/disable the Azure AD Connect Staging mode.
+After we gathered all these informations, we can create our own short PowerShell Code Snippets to check/enable/disable the Azure AD Connect Staging mode.

 ### Snippet to check for Azure AD Connect Staging Mode